By: Mary Ellen Moore on June 25th, 2021

 How Do You Teach Students to Read in a Virtual Classroom?

-The Blackboard Collaborate online synchronous classroom platform used at PA Virtual Charter School allows for large group, small group, and one-on-one instruction between teachers and students.
+Online synchronous classroom platforms, such as Blackboard's Blackboard Collaborate, often allow for large group, small group, and one-on-one instruction between teachers and students.
 The learning tools that Blackboard provides are similar to the learning tools used in a traditional brick-and-mortar classroom.
 So, teaching reading in a virtual classroom becomes easier.

 Multi-sensory instruction (the simultaneous use of several senses) has been proven to help students learn to read.
 Online teachers use their webcams to demonstrate and lead finger stretching word sounds and clapping syllables.
 Students use their whiteboard tools to pull down letter and sound tiles and show their proficiency in many other reading techniques.
 Students can hear and see others read in their small groups, and they work together in reading comprehension activities.